 Botanical Mushrooms DiagramThe fresh truffle display is long gone.

-My mushroom bisque was not made with freshly gathered wild mushrooms unless you consider dodging multiple shoppers who were also after mushrooms.
+My mushroom bisque was not made with freshly gathered wild mushrooms but rather a wild shopping spree where multiple shoppers who were also after mushrooms.

 The easiest way to purchase a variety of mushrooms for any dish is to buy their mushroom blend.